AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 * Be specific: Include exact terms to narrow down the response.
 Following is an example of a specific prompt: "Last month's sales in California"

-* Use clear metrics and segments: Adding specific metrics (such as "Revenue"), dimensions (such as "website name"), segments (such as "iPhone users"), and date ranges (such as "last three months") helps Data Insights Agent focus on the right data.
+* Use clear metrics, dimensions, and segments: Adding specific metrics (such as "Revenue"), dimensions (such as "website name"), segments (such as "iPhone users"), and date ranges (such as "last three months") helps Data Insights Agent focus on the right data.

 * Ask direct questions: Phrasing questions directly makes it easier for Data Insights Agent to provide clear, relevant insights.
 Following is an example of asking a direct question in a prompt: "What is the average revenue by product category this year?"